Resources

 Nonprofit and movement leaders increasingly seek to diversify funding sources and increase independent revenue to provide greater flexibility to build community power and achieve long-term policy goals.
 The LeadersTrust commissioned this report, “Diversifying Nonprofit and Movement Revenue: A Call for Conversation and Action“, in partnership with The James Irvine Foundation to gather and lift up insights from nonprofit and movement leaders, consultants, and funders about what it would take to truly expand traditional revenue streams.

-The Fund for Liberatory Practice was launched in 2022 by the Resilience Initiative and the LeadersTrust.
-It was designed to provide $15,000 awards and modest communications support to organizational development practitioners who are eager to expand and amplify liberatory practice and are in active partnership with social change leaders and organizations.
-This document, prepared by researchers Shiree Teng and Ernesto Saldaña, provides background about the Fund, the practitioners, and their collective perspectives on the scope and nature of liberatory practice.
+The Fund for Liberatory Practice is an initiative of the LeadersTrust, designed to support and amplify the field-building and exploratory work of practitioners in active, productive relationships with social justice leaders.
+This storytelling resource provides background about the Fund, the practitioners, and their collective perspectives on the scope and nature of liberatory practice.

 The LeadersTrust is pleased to introduce its partnership with the Knowledge Hub, an initiative of Leadership Fellows New York.
 The Knowledge Hub team curates articles, videos, podcasts, and toolkits to keep nonprofit leaders inspired and educated, and organizes those materials in a searchable database.
 People can sign up directly with the Knowledge Hub to secure a weekly newsletter which highlights the latest materials added to its searchable database.